y-scope/spider/docs/huntsman/src/dev-docs/task-graph.md

 * TDL package name: The identifier of the TDL package that contains the task function implementation.
 * Task function name: The name of the function that implements the task's logic.
-* Other metadata such as maximum number of retires allowed.
+* Other metadata such as maximum number of retries allowed.

 Tasks are classified based on their position in the graph: